早稲田文学編集室

 Translated by Michael Emmerich

-Born in Tokyo 1972.
-He dropped out of the Kyoto University of Art and Design.
+Shin Fukunaga was born in Tokyo in 1972, he dropped out of the Kyoto University of Arts and Design.

 "Silverpoint"